raemadeline/css-for-engineers/articles/2016-09-01-semantic-html-tags.md

 #### Accessibility

-Screen readers, parsers, and search engines that try to read your HTML and attempt to understand its structure.
+Screen readers, parsers, and search engines will try to read your HTML and attempt to understand its structure.
 If you use semantic tags, you are giving these systems an easier time.
 Your audience is diverse and has a wide range of abilities/needs that you must address by including [ARIA attributes](http://html5doctor.com/using-aria-in-html/) in your HTML code.
 These attributes are necessary to ensure that accessibility API's can get the relevant information about your page.
 As of HTML5, semantic elements have the ARIA *role* built in by default.
 While it is important to consider ARIA attributes and include them whenever possible, using the right element for the content is a good bare minimum.

 #### Readability